Chart Color Schemes

 The educational profile of Novar Gardens exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Novar Gardens trail regional benchmarks, with 27.1% of residents aged 15+ holding university degrees compared to 35.4% in the SA3 area.
+Educational qualifications in Novar Gardens trail regional benchmarks, with 27.1% of residents aged 15+ holding university degrees compared to the SA3 area's 35.4%.
 This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees lead at 18.7%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.3%).
+Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.3%).
 Trade and technical skills feature prominently, with 29.4% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (19.2%).

 Educational participation is notably high, with 31.9% of residents currently enrolled in formal education.
 This includes 13.2% in secondary education, 8.6% in primary education, and 5.1% pursuing tertiary education.